Convert DOCX to HTML Online Free

 ChangeThisFile converts your Word document to HTML directly in your browser using the Mammoth library.
 Text, headings, lists, and basic formatting are extracted as clean, semantic HTML elements.
 No files are uploaded, keeping your document completely private on your device.
 Free, instant, no signup required.

-Free No signup required Files stay on your device Instant conversion Updated March 2026
+First daily conversion free No signup required Files stay on your device Instant conversion Updated May 2026

 DOCX vs HTML: Format Comparison